 Superimposed on the effects of these shifting water masses that drive much of the interannual variability of the CCE, are substantive changes in productivity that often take place at slower rates, during multi-year and decadal periods of altering ocean condition and productivity regimes.
 Climatologists and oceanographers have identified and quantified both the high and low frequency variability in numerous ways.
 The El Niño/Southern Oscillation (ENSO) is the dominant mode of interannual variability in the equatorial Pacific, with impacts throughout the rest of the Pacific basin (including the California Current) and the globe (Mann and Lazier 1996).
 During the negative (El Niño) phase of the ENSO cycle, jet stream winds are typically diverted northward, often resulting in increased exposure of the West Coast of the U.S. to subtropical weather systems (Cayan and Peterson 1989).
 Concurrently in the coastal ocean, the effects of these events often include reduced upwelling winds, a deepening of the thermocline, intrusion of offshore (subtropical) waters, dramatic declines in primary and secondary production, poor recruitment, growth and survival of many resident species (particularly salmon and groundfish), and northward extensions in the range of many tropical species.
-In more recent years, ENSO events have been more variable with not every tropical ENSO having a CCE expression (Capotondi et al. 2015, Jacox et al. 2016).
+In more recent years, ENSO events have been more variable with not every tropical ENSO having a CCE expression (Capotondi et al. 2015, Jacox et al. 2016) and recruitment of ecologically important species such as northern anchovy (Thompson et al. 2019) and rockfishes has been high (Schroeder et al. 2018).